ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

             var apiInstance = new DefaultApi();
-            var ingredients = apples,flour,sugar;  // string | A comma-separated list of ingredients that the recipes should contain. var number = 10;  // decimal? | The maximal number of recipes to return (between 1 and 100).
-Defaults to 10. (optional) var limitLicense = true;  // bool? | Whether the recipes should have an open license that allows for displaying with proper attribution. (optional) var ranking = 1;  // decimal? | Whether to maximize used ingredients (1) or minimize missing ingredients (2) first. (optional) var ignorePantry = true;  // bool? | Whether to ignore pantry ingredients such as water, salt, flour etc. (optional)
+            var ingredients = apples,flour,sugar;  // string | A comma-separated list of ingredients that the recipes should contain. var number = 10;  // decimal? | The maximum number of recipes to return (between 1 and 100).
+Defaults to 10. (optional) var limitLicense = true;  // bool? | Whether the recipes should have an open license that allows display with proper attribution. (optional) var ranking = 1;  // decimal? | Whether to maximize used ingredients (1) or minimize missing ingredients (2) first. (optional) var ignorePantry = true;  // bool? | Whether to ignore typical pantry items, such as water, salt, flour, etc. (optional)

             try
             {